vladimiroster/RayTracer/RayTracerGL/README.md

 3. Zoom in/out using numpad +/-
 4. Rotate around the x-axis using up/down arrows
 5. Rotate around the y-axis using the left/right arrows
+6. Rotate "up" around the z-axis by PI/4 using the *Home* key

 ## Setup
 The app uses [GLFW](https://www.glfw.org/) to access the OpenGL API.
 The following directories are what is specified in the VS project.
 Adjust the project accordingly if you choose other install locations.